Justin Bieber: 2020–2022: Changes and Justice

-On January 1, 2022, Bieber set the then-record for the most monthly listeners on Spotify, with a peak of 94.7 million listeners, later surpassed by The Weeknd.
+On January 1, 2022, Bieber set the then-record for the most monthly listeners on Spotify, with a peak of 94.7 million listeners, later surpassed by the Weeknd.
+A month later, Bieber tested positive for COVID-19, two days after embarking on his fourth concert tour, the Justice World Tour.
 On March 28, 2022, the sixth single from Justice, "Ghost", peaked at number five on the Billboard Hot 100, marking his 20th career top-five hit on the chart.
 The single reached number one on Billboards Pop Songs chart, making Bieber the first solo male artist to attain 10 number-one singles in the chart's history.
 On March 30, 2022, Bieber was featured on the single "Up at Night" by Kehlani.
-On April 15, 2022, Bieber delivered a surprise performance with Daniel Caesar at the 2022 Coachella Valley Music and Arts Festival.
+On April 15, 2022, Bieber delivered a surprise performance with Daniel Caesar at Coachella 2022.
 On April 29, 2022, Bieber released "Honest" featuring Don Toliver and an accompanying music video directed by Cole Bennett.
-On August 27, 2022, Bieber released "Beautiful Love" as an exclusive single for the battle royale game Garena Free Fire.
+In June, Bieber announced that he had been diagnosed with Ramsay Hunt syndrome type 2 and that half of his face was paralyzed.
+He cancelled and postponed concerts and appearances due to the condition, but returned to live performances in late July.
+On August 27, Bieber released "Beautiful Love" as an exclusive single for the battle royale game Garena Free Fire.
+In September, two days after his first concert in Latin America as part of the Rock in Rio festival, it was announced that all remaining performances of the Justice World Tour would be suspended due to Bieber prioritizing his health.